DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 WHY SECURITY?

-What is the purpose / goal of SECURITY in an ENTERPRISE ?
+What is the purpose / goal of security in an enterprise ?

-- The principles of the CIA TRIAD form the FOUNDATION of SECURITY:
+- The principles of the CIA TRIAD form the foundation of security:
     - CONFIDENTIALITY
-        - Only AUTHORIZED USERS should be able to ACCESS DATA
+        - Only AUTHORIZED USERS should be able to access data
-        - Some INFORMATION / DATA is PUBLIC and can be accessed by ANYONE
+        - Some information / data is public and can be accessed by anyone
-        - Some INFORMATION / DATA is SECRET and should be only be accessed by SPECIFIC people
+        - Some information / data is secret and should be only be accessed by specific people
     - INTEGRITY
-        - DATA should not be tampered with (modified) by unauthorized USERS
+        - data should not be tampered with (modified) by unauthorized users
-        - DATA should be CORRECT and AUTHENTIC
+        - data should be correct and authentic
     - AVAILABILITY
-        - The NETWORK / SECURITY should be OPERATIONAL and ACCESSIBLE to AUTHORIZED USERS
+        - The NETWORK / security should be operational and accessible to authorized users

-ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s SYSTEMS and INFORMATION
+ATTACKERS can threaten the CONFIDENTIALITY, INTEGRITY, and AVAILBILITY of an enterprise’s systems and information

 ---

 VULNERABILITY, EXPLOIT, THREAT, MITIGATION

-- A VULNERABILITY is any potential weakness that can compromise the CIA of a SYSTEM / INFO
+- A VULNERABILITY is any potential weakness that can compromise the CIA of a system
     - A potential weakness isn’t a problem in its own
 - AN EXPLOIT is something that can potentially be used to exploit the vulnerability
     - Something than can *potentially* be used as an exploit isn’t a problem on it’s own.